Vlahaka/Nilogism/main_paper.md

 **According to Google:**

-"Perception is the process of receiving external input of something through the senses.
+> "Perception is the process of receiving external input of something through the senses.
 It involves selecting, organizing, and interpreting sensory information to create a meaningful understanding of the world around us.
-In essence, it's how we make sense of the information our senses gather.
+In essence, it's how we make sense of the information our senses gather."

-**Here's a more detailed breakdown:**

-> - **Sensory Input:**
-Perception begins with sensory information received through our senses (sight, hearing, smell, taste, touch, and also proprioception, which is our sense of body position).
-> - **Processing:**
-The brain then processes this sensory information, organizing and interpreting it.
-> - **Interpretation:**
-This interpretation is influenced by our past experiences, expectations, and knowledge, leading to a unique understanding of the situation.
-> - **Response:**
-Our perception then guides our actions and behaviors.

-**Key aspects of perception:**
-> - **Not passive:**
-Perception is not a passive recording of sensory data, but an active process of constructing a representation of the world.
-> - **Individual:**
-Perception is subjective, meaning that two people can perceive the same stimulus in different ways based on their individual experiences and biases.
-> - **Dynamic:**
-Perception is constantly changing and adapting as we interact with our environment and learn new things.
-> - **Multisensory:**
-Perception often involves the integration of information from multiple senses."

 *Perception is the first threshold of life, the bridge that separates inert structure from living identity.*